eduardo-mdc/Maze-Conqueror/docs/README.md

 - **Pause** - Allows the player to pause the game.

 ### Pause Menu
 >This section details the features in regard to the pause menu.
+The current visual aspect is a WIP.
 - **Resume Game** - Allows the player to resume the game.
 - **Restart** - Allows the player to restart the game.
 - **Exit** - Closes the game.